Special Session: Evolutionary Fuzzy Systems

 Organizers: Yusuke Nojima, Rafael Alcalá, Hisao Ishibuchi, Francisco Herrera

-This session has been accepted at the FUZZ-IEEE 2009 conference which will be held in Jeju Island, Korea at August 20-24, 2009.
+This session has been accepted at the FUZZ-IEEE 2009 conference which will be held as part of the 2012 IEEE WCCI in Brisbane, Australia at June 10-15, 2012.

 After almost forty years of development, fuzzy systems have demonstrated their superb ability to solve different problems arising in various application domains.
 In the last two decades, the cooperative framework established made the research interest move to augment fuzzy systems with learning and adaptation capabilities.
 Since the first pioneer works dated back to 1991, one of the most successful approaches to hybridize fuzzy systems with learning and adaptation methods, apart of course from fuzzy neural networks, has resulted in so-called Evolutionary Fuzzy Systems.
 These hybrid computational intelligence techniques augment the approximate reasoning method of fuzzy systems with the learning capabilities of evolutionary algorithms.